 - The Holy Spirit Church: The only Orthodox Baroque church in Lithuania

 - The 6 most beautiful churches in Venice

 Have you been to Gdańsk?
-Have you visited the largest Brick Gothic church in Poland recently?
-Do you enjoy exploring old architecture as much as I do?
-Do you like Gothic more than other styles?
+Have you visited this impressive church?
+Do you enjoy exploring old churches as much as I do?
 Feel free to post a comment below.